StanfordGeospatialCenter/Planet_API_101/README.md

 ## Area of Interest (AOI)

-* Make an AOI GeoJSON file: <https://geojson.io/#map=15.05/37.42155/-122.17619>
+* Make an AOI GeoJSON file for your own area (You can just save this for later): <https://geojson.io/#map=15.05/37.42155/-122.17619>

-* Use this file for the workshop.
-Download it to your machine, then drag&drop it to your Colabs File Panel, once you have the Python Notebook opened: <https://raw.githubusercontent.com/StanfordGeospatialCenter/Planet_API_101/main/lakelagunita.geojson>
+* Use this file for the workshop: <https://raw.githubusercontent.com/StanfordGeospatialCenter/Planet_API_101/main/lakelagunita.geojson> (Download it to your machine, then drag&drop it to your Colabs File Panel, once you have the Python Notebook opened)

 ## Open the Notebook in Colab